Planning Advice from the Environment Agency (PDF 355kb)

-The Environment Agency provides site-specific pre-application advice and would like to hear from you if your proposed development site is:
+The Environment Agency provides site-specific pre-application advice (The benefits of Environment Agency advice (PDF 441kb) and would like to hear from you if your proposed development site is:

 - is in flood zones 2 or 3 (unless their Flood Risk Standing Advice applies)